 Earlier this year, Lipitz and Tisch produced “Shabbat on Broadway” at the St. James Theater, billed as “a non-denominational Shabbat service with a real Broadway twist,” which drew a crowd of nearly 2,000.

-“Being a part of the Broadway community and meeting more people in my own community that I didn’t know before because of this is such a beautiful thing,” Lipitz said of Wednesday’s performance.
+“Being a part of the Broadway community and meeting more people in my own community that I didn’t know before because of this is such a beautiful thing,” Lipitz said of Thursday’s performance.
 “It’s the only way to counteract all of this pain.”

-She added, “if somebody walked away from ‘Seasons of Love,’ or if someone watches it online in whatever country they’re in, and what they take away is to spread that love, from a Jewish perspective, then we’ve accomplished something.”
+She added, “If somebody walked away from ‘Seasons of Love,’ or if someone watches it online in whatever country they’re in, and what they take away is to spread that love, from a Jewish perspective, then we’ve accomplished something.”